status-im/status-web/apps/website/docs/status-communities/back-up-your-community-s-private-key.md

 - As a community owner, you're responsible for backing up your community's private key and keeping it safe.
 Status doesn't have access to this key and can't recover it for you.
 - Anyone with access to your community's private key may become the owner of the community and control its settings, permissions and membership approvals.
-- Even with your community's private key, your community may disappear irretrievably if [you delete it][delete-your-status-community] or the owner's node is offline for more than 30 days without activity.
+- Even with your community's private key, your community may disappear irretrievably if [you delete it](./delete-your-status-community.md) or the owner's node is offline for more than 30 days without activity.

 ## Back up your community key